Deploy Citrix SD-WAN Standard Edition instance on Azure

 For more details on topology, use case and manually provisioning an SD-WAN SE instance on Azure, see Deploy Citrix SD-WAN Standard Edition Instance on Azure.

 Citrix SD-WAN Orchestrator service allows deploying a Citrix SD-WAN instance in Azure quickly and easily.
-Citrix SD-WAN Orchestrator automates the process of provisioning a virtual machine in Azure while defining a cloud site.
+Citrix SD-WAN Orchestrator service automates the process of provisioning a virtual machine in Azure while defining a cloud site.
 A new and unique resource group, specified by the user, is created in Azure for every cloud site.
 You can either choose the existing VNets/subnets under the resource group or create VNets/subnets used for provisioning.
 You can use a virtual machine instance template to deploy Citrix SD-WAN VPX directly from Citrix SD-WAN Orchestrator service.
 The interfaces and WAN link configurations are auto populated on the Orchestrator configuration based on the resources created in Azure.
 You can then stage and activate the configuration on the VPX instance through Citrix SD-WAN Orchestrator service.

-As a prerequisite for deploying SD-WAN VPX instance on Azure, ensure that you have a Citrix SD-WAN Orchestrator subscription and a Microsoft Azure service subscription.
+As a prerequisite for deploying SD-WAN VPX instance on Azure, ensure that you have a Citrix SD-WAN Orchestrator service subscription and a Microsoft Azure service subscription.

 To deploy an SD-WAN VPX instance on Azure:

-On the Network Dashboard, click + New site to create a new cloud site.
+On the Network Dashboard, click + New site to create a cloud site.
 Provide a name for the site and select Cloud Site.
 Select Azure as the Cloud Provider and select the Azure Region where you want to deploy the SD-WAN instance.

 Provide the site details.
 For more details on site roles and advanced settings, see Site details.

 Enable High Availability (HA), if necessary.
-If HA is enabled, two virtual machines, a primary and a secondary virtual machine are created on Azure.
+If HA is enabled, two virtual machines, a primary and a secondary virtual machine is created on Azure.
 You do not have to provide the device serial numbers.
 The device serial numbers are fetched automatically during provisioning.
 For more details on Advanced HA settings, see Device details.
 To allow traffic through HA on the Azure portal, see Internet breakout for Azure HA site.

 Provide the Cloud service subscription details and the virtual machine configuration parameters.

+a.
 Click Create subscription ID.
 Provide the Subscription ID, Tenant ID, Application ID, and Secret key as available on your Azure portal.
 For information on where to find the subscription details on the Azure portal, see Identify Ids.

 You can add multiple subscriptions.
 After the subscription details are saved, you can select a subscription ID.
 Specify the Azure region where you want to deploy the instance and provide a name for the new Resource Group.